Bellerose Terrace, New York

-Bellerose Terrace is a hamlet and census-designated place (CDP) in the Town of Hempstead in Nassau County, on Long Island, in New York, United States.
-The population was 2,329 at the 2020 census.
+Bellerose Terrace is a hamlet and census-designated place (CDP) within the Town of Hempstead in Nassau County, on Long Island, in New York, United States.
+The population was 2,329 at the time of the 2020 census.

+History

+When the Long Island Rail Road's Elmont–UBS Arena station opened on November 20, 2021, only the eastbound platform was operating.
+The westbound platform subsequently opened on October 6, 2022.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 0.1 sqmi, all land.

 Bellerose Terrace is located on the border of Queens County.
-It is adjacent to the neighborhoods of Bellerose, Queens and Queens Village, Queens in New York City, the Incorporated Village of Bellerose in Nassau County to the east, Floral Park to the southeast, and Elmont to the south.
+It is adjacent to the neighborhoods of Bellerose, Queens and Queens Village, Queens in New York City, the Incorporated Village of Bellerose in Nassau County to the east, the Incorporated Village of Floral Park to the southeast, and unincorporated Elmont to the south.

+Drainage

+Bellerose Terrace is located within the Hook Creek Watershed, which is, in turn, located within the larger Long Island Sound/Atlantic Ocean Watershed.

+Climate

+According to the Köppen climate classification, Bellerose Terrace has a Humid subtropical climate (type Cfa) with cool, wet winters and hot, humid summers.
+Precipitation is uniform throughout the year, with slight spring and fall peaks.
+Plant zone

+According to the United States Department of Agriculture (USDA), Bellerose Terrace is located within hardiness zone 7b.